RDorville/EP1000/index.md

 6. [Computer Aided Design](assignments/as06_CAD.md)
 7. [Creating Models](assignments/as07_creating_models.md)
 8. [3D Printing](assignments/as08_3Dprinting.md)
+9. Computer controlled cutting
-9. Soldering & Breadboard prototyping
+11. Soldering & Breadboard prototyping
-10. Embedded programming
+12. Embedded programming
-11. Output devices
+13. Output devices
-12. Input devices
+14. Input devices

 You will also "make" a final project of your choice which demonstrates